rapid-research/nc_pr_virtual_workshop/modules/intro_to_github.md

 * [Tutorial - Introduction to GitHub [< 1 hour]](https://lab.github.com/githubtraining/introduction-to-github)

 ## Module Objectives
-* Understand the basics of what GitHub provides for collaboration
+* Become familiar with the basics of GitHub and what it provides for collaboration
 * Sign-up for a free GitHub account
 * Identify how GitHub can be used to support Hurricane research